oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 *Tableau Link: https://public.tableau.com/views/ProducerPrices_17637672946740/producerpricesdash?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link*

-From 2016 to 2021, land temperatures across all three countries experienced substantial fluctutations.
+From 2016 to 2021, land temperatures across all three countries experienced substantial fluctuations.
 Between 2016 to 2019, the median change in temperature was reduced for each country.
 From 2019 to 2023, Mexico experienced a gradual ascent in temperature, while Canada more than tripled its median change in temperature (234.20%).
 The United States- which had the highest median value- declined in temperature growth to a value 73.40% that of its value in 2016.

 The United States was the highest contributor for all emissions from 2016 to 2023.
 Although emissions rose during 2016 to 2017 and 2019 to 2020, by 2023, total emissions were only 8% higher than those of 2016.
 Mexico, which had the lowest emissions, saw an average rise of 31.73 kt per year from 2018 to 2020, followed by a decline to a value 88.62% that of 2016.
-Canada's emissions mirrored its temperature growth trends: sharp growths from 2020 to 2021 and 2022 to 2023, ultimately culminating in a 178.44% increment over the study period.
+Canada's emissions mirrored its temperature growth trends: sharp growths from 2020 to 2021 and 2022 to 2023, ultimately culminating in a 178.44% increase.

 Emission intensity has remained on a gradual long-term decrease, with less than 10% year on year variations in intensity.
 Only, "rice" and "cereals excluding rice" were the exceptions, with the latter dropping to 24.23% of its intensity measure in 2021 by 2023 (for Canada).